Creighton4Good/C4G-Program-Documents/README.md

 - Support projects that strengthen local communities, nonprofit organizations, and socially responsible technology ecosystems.
 - Contribute to global open source initiatives that align with the University’s mission of service and justice.

-## Current Projects - iI development and being maintained
+## Current Projects - In development and being maintained

 Food waste and sustainability application...